 The Department of Basic Education has confirmed that it is illegal to demand a registration fee from parents as a prerequisite for school enrolment.

-At Parent24 we receive too many mails and messages from distraught parents who are unable to afford these unexpected and unreasonable fees at the start of each year.
+We receive too many mails and messages from distraught parents who are unable to afford these unexpected and unreasonable fees.

 Coupled with often excessive school stationery lists, book fees, fundraising expectations and more, on top of school fees, for many families the costs can be crippling.